ds-102/fa26/syllabus.md

 ### Regrade Requests
 * After each assignment is graded, course staff will post the deadline for regrade requests for that assignment on Ed.
 * To ensure that our grading team is not overworked, **regrade requests for each assignment must be submitted before the deadline** (except in cases of emergencies).
-* Note: When you submit a regrade request, we will take a fresh look at the question, so it is possible that you will receive a grade lower that what you originally received.

 ### Extenuating Circumstances

 We recognize that our students come from varied backgrounds and have widely-varying experiences.
 If you encounter extenuating circumstances at any time in the semester, please do not hesitate to let us know.
 Navigate to our [form glossary](https://edstem.org/us/courses/101906/discussion/8206849) and select the appropriate form.

-If no form matches your need, please email us at [data102@berkeley.edu](data102@berkeley.edu).Within two business days, a member of course staff will reach out to you and provide a space for conversation, as well as to arrange course/grading accommodations as necessary.
+If no form matches your need, please email us at [data102@berkeley.edu](data102@berkeley.edu).
+Within two business days, a member of course staff will reach out to you and provide a space for conversation, as well as to arrange course/grading accommodations as necessary.

 In general, the sooner we are made aware, the more options we have available to us to help you.